Contingent Workers and Alternative Work Arrangements

 Background

-However, online gig work can also be used by companies to exploit and misclassify workers.
 U.S. labor and employment laws have long rested on a distinction between employees and independent contractors.
 Laws define the difference in varying ways.
-In general, workers are employees if they carry out the mission of the business, and the employer controls not only what work is done but also how it is done and the terms and working conditions of the arrangement.
+In general, workers are employees if they carry out the mission of the business and the employer controls not only what work is done but also how it is done and the terms and working conditions of the arrangement.
 Independent contractors are workers who are in business for themselves.
 They provide services unrelated or incidental to the mission of the business.
 In addition, independent contractors experience the profits or losses of the business.

-The classification of contingent workers is the subject of debate and litigation.
 Some have suggested that the gig or sharing economy warrants the creation of a new, third category to classify workers.
-Others have asserted that the use of digital platforms such as an app does not change the fundamental nature of the underlying employment relationship.
+Others have asserted that the use of digital platforms such as apps does not change the fundamental nature of the underlying employment relationship.
 Adding a third category would not necessarily bring clarity.
-It could instead make classification more difficult to parse and further degrade labor standards.
+Instead, it could make classification more difficult to parse and further degrade labor standards.

 CONTINGENT WORKERS AND ALTERNATIVE WORK ARRANGEMENTS: Policy